pond3r/ggpo/doc/DeveloperGuide.md

 vectorwar.exe  <localport>  <num players> ('local' | <remote ip>:<remote port>) for each player
 ```

-See the .bat files in the bin directory for examples on how to start 2, 3, and 4 player games.
+See the .cmd files in the bin directory for examples on how to start 2, 3, and 4 player games.

 ## Best Practices and Troubleshooting